 - Pro from $39.90

-BackUp Maker is free for personal use with a premium edition supporting commercial use also available (priced at $39.90 for use across two PCs).
+BackUp Maker is 100% free for personal (non-commercial) use with a premium edition supporting commercial use priced at $39.90 for use across two PCs.
 More information on BackUp Maker can be found via the official ASCOMP website.

 3) AOMEI Backupper Standard

-Developed by leading software developers AOMEI, Backupper Standard stands out as a well-designed and easy to use backup solution, one capable of making both file-level and disk-image backups making it ideal for keeping Windows devices safe.
+Developed by leading software developers AOMEI, Backupper Standard stands out as a well-designed and easy to use free backup solution.
+As one of the few free titles to support making both file-level and disk image-based it is the ideal choice for keeping Windows devices safe.

 - Free & easy to use